 Do not crank the engine for more than 30 seconds to avoid damage to the starting motor.
 Pause a few minutes between each cranking if hard starting is encountered.

-- 16. Accelerator Pedal this pedal will control the engine speed. - 17.
-Forward and Reverse Control Lever Provides three positions, Forward, Neutral and Reverse to control the direction of the machine travel.
-Pushing the lever forward permits the machine to travel forward.
-Pulling the lever backwards permits the machine to travel backwards.
+- 15. Standard Engine Stop should be used to stop the engine in normal circumstances.
+To stop the engine, pull the stop handle out and hold until the engine has stopped.
+Then push the handle in and return the ignition switch to the "OFF" position.
+Before restarting the engine, always make sure the engine stop handle has been pushed completely in. - 16.
+Light Toggle Switch is located below the standard engine stop on the firewall assembly.
+Lift up the switch to operate the head and tail lights. - 17.
+Accelerator Pedal this pedal will control the engine speed. - 18.
+Forward and Reverse Control Lever provides three positions, Forward, Neutral and Reverse to control the direction of the machine travel.
+Pushing the lever forward permits the machine to travel forward; pulling the lever backwards permits the machine to travel backwards.

-Caution: Do not use the engine as a down-hill brake by operating the vehicle with transmission in reverse.
+Caution: Do not use the engine as a down-hill brake by operating the vehicle with the transmission in reverse.